Bryan Cave Leighton Paisner

 Bryan Cave Leighton Paisner LLP (BCLP) is an international law firm with 32 offices worldwide.
 BCLP is headquartered in St Louis, Missouri.
 BCLP states that it specializes in Real Estate, Tax, Finance, Corporate, Litigation & Corporate Risk and Transactions.

 BCLP was formed in 2018 with the merger of St. Louis based Bryan Cave and the London firm Berwin Leighton Paisner.
-In 2024, the firm completed the "formal transition from Bryan Cave Leighton Paisner to BCLP".
+In 2024, the firm completed the formal transition from Bryan Cave Leighton Paisner to BCLP.

 History

-Bryan Cave
+Founding

-Bryan Cave was founded in 1873 in St. Louis.
+BCLP was founded as Bryan Cave in 1873 in St. Louis.

 In 2001, Bryan Cave opened their Chicago office.
 Shortly after, Bryan Cave and New York-based Robinson Silverman Pearce Aronsohn & Berman merged.

-In 2005 Bryan Cave lost its Riyadh and Dubai offices to the Houston-based firm Fulbright & Jaworski, but retained its office in Kuwait.
+In 2005, Bryan Cave lost its Riyadh and Dubai offices to the Houston-based firm Fulbright & Jaworski, but retained its office in Kuwait.
 Offices were opened in Hamburg in 2007.

 In 2008, Bryan Cave and Atlanta-based Powell Goldstein merged, creating an expanded firm with new offices in Atlanta, Charlotte, and Dallas.
 The Powell-Goldstein name was only retained in the firm’s Atlanta office for two-years.

 Bryan Cave merged in 2012 with Holme Roberts & Owen (HRO), a law firm based in Denver, Colorado with over 210 attorneys.

 In 2018, Bryan Cave’s partners voted to combine with Berwin Leighton Paisner.